cuhsat/lrsh/README.md

 * `-c` Executes the command
 * `-f` Executes the file

-> The option `-f` has precedence over the option `-c`.
-> The shell will not exit after all commands are processed.

 ## Commands
 * `-- exit` Shutdown server
 * `-- halt` Shutdown client